-In addition, side effects reported include: abdominal pain, flu-like symptoms, fever, headache, palpitations, anxiety, confusion, dizziness, sleep problems, nervousness, diarrhea, dry mouth, dyspepsia, gas, edema, hiccups, rhinitis, sweating, frequent urination, allergic reaction, abnormal dreams, decreased libido, depression, euphoria, mood changes, tremors, and weight loss.
+Besides, side effects reported include abdominal pain, flu-like symptoms, fever, headache, palpitations, anxiety, confusion, dizziness, sleep problems, nervousness, diarrhea, dry mouth, dyspepsia, gas, edema, hiccups, rhinitis, sweating, frequent urination, allergic reaction, abnormal dreams, decreased libido, depression, euphoria, mood changes, tremors, and weight loss.

-Vicoprofen is not recommended for patients with renal disease as it may lead to renal injury or renal toxicity.
+Vicoprofen is not recommended for renal disease patients as it may lead to renal injury or renal toxicity.
 For patients with heart failure and fluid retention, Vicoprofen should be used with caution.

-Vicoprofen may raise the risk of heart attack or stroke, it may happen as soon as within the first weeks of taking the medicine and may become greater with long-term use and higher doses.
+Vicoprofen may raise the risk of heart attack or stroke; it may happen as soon as within the first weeks of taking medicine and may become greater with long-term use and higher doses.
 Vicoprofen may not be used before or after bypass surgery.

 Possible Drug Interactions

 Patients taking Vicoprofen and ACE-inhibitors should be aware of a possible interaction.
 Some reports indicate that NSAID medications could diminish the antihypertensive effect of ACE-inhibitors.
 Using Vicoprofen with Monoamine Oxidase Inhibitors (MAOIs) or tricyclic antidepressants may increase the effect of either.
-MAOIs can reportedly intensify the effects of some opioid drugs, causing confusion, anxiety, depression, respiratory depression and coma.
+MAOIs can reportedly intensify some opioid drugs’ effects, causing confusion, anxiety, depression, respiratory depression, and coma.